History

 22 May 1973

-In the early hours of the morning on May 22, on the third floor of their building, the prisoners raised a flag they made themselves, without the communist star.
-A group of prisoners found a red cloth, on which one prisoner painted an eagle with black paint.
-The information collected later showed that the eagle on the flag had been painted by Mersin Vlashi.
-The flag was raised by Gjet Kadeli, who prepared the pole, and together with Rexhep Lazeri and Murat Marta, they raised it on the right corner of the roof, overlooking the central square.
-Shuaip Ibrahimi and Ndrec Çoku kept watch by the flag.
-The prisoners burned the socialist emulation plaques to give the event widespread resonance and make it known to all.
-The anthem was sung, and poems by Gjergj Fishta, Asdreni, and Fan Noli were recited.
-By now, the revolt had taken on a political character, becoming the first anti-communist movement in Albanian prisons.
+In the first hours of the morning of 22 May, on the third floor of their building, the convicts raised a flag made by them without the communist star.
+A group of prisoners found a red cloth on which one convict painted with black paint an eagle.
+The data collected later showed that the eagle on the flag had been made by Mersin Vlashi.
+The flag had been raised by Gjet Kadeli, who prepared the pole, and together with Rexhep Lazeri and Murat Marta, raised it in the right corner of the terrace that looked over the central square.
+Shuaip Ibrahimi and Ndrec Çoku stood guard at the flag.
+The convicts burned the socialist emulation boards, in order to give a wide echo to the event and for it to become known to all.
+The anthem was sung and poems were recited by Gjergj Fishta, Asdreni, and Fan Noli.
+By now the revolt had taken a political character, turning into the first anti-communist movement in Albanian prisons.

 22 May